asif-mahmud/live-iso-builder/README.md

 One request for all - `Please Don't Reinvent It`.
 If you ask me, I didn't do that.
 I just read some articles, looked out for stuffs that would do the job and ended up with tiredness of failure.
 So I observed the procedure and wrote a script to automate the work.
-If you any bug using it please DON'T REINVENT or REWRITE the whole thing with a different name.
-You join the prjoct on github, update the existing code or request for updating it.
+If you find any bug using it please DON'T REINVENT or REWRITE the whole thing with a different name.
+You join the project on github, update the existing code to make it more complete.
 It is a free software and your work and time will be voluntary.
 But your contribution will be noted.

 ## Screens :

+![alt text] ( screens/welcome.png )
+![alt text] ( screens/sync1.png )
+![alt text] ( screens/sync1.png )
+![alt text] ( screens/config.png )
+![alt text] ( screens/vbox.png )

+## How to :

+Run build as super user to create ISO.
+Run clean as super user to clean up previous builds.

+## More Info :

+For more on it please browse the docs folder and read the docs there.

+## License :

+GPLv2

 ## Version Info :

 ### Current version - 0.0.1 :

+* Creates a live ISO with a user `live` and password `live`.
 * Worked with Debian 32 bit OSs.
 * No Live System installer included yet.